DanWlker/asnbcli/README.md

 I am not responsible for anything that happens if you use this code, PLEASE AUDIT THE CODE YOURSELF BEFORE USING IT.

-As this is finance related, I WILL NEVER RELEASE A BINARY OF IT.
+I WILL NEVER RELEASE A BINARY OF IT.

 You should NEVER use any distributed binaries that claim to be from this repo.